tarique-khan/Android-Projects/README.md

-# Android
+# Android Projects

-This Repository demonstrate the list of Android application.
+This Repository contains all Android Projects.